 John Ritenbaugh reveals that the valley-of-shadow imagery symbolizes the fears, frustrations, trials, and tests needed to produce character, quality fruit, and an intimate trust in the shepherd.
 His rod, an extension of his will and strength, serves not on. . .

 Psalm 23 depicts the gratitude we should display from a sheep's point of view, as the animal boasts of blessings and marvels about the care of his Shepherd.

-Many people think the third commandment deals only with euphemisms and swearing, but it actually goes much deeper than that!
-John Ritenbaugh explains that this commandment regulates the quality of our worship and involves glorifying God in every aspect of life.
+Many think the third commandment deals only with euphemisms and swearing, but it goes much deeper.
+It regulates the quality of our worship and glorifying God.

-In this sermon on the death, resurrection, and ascension of Christ, Richard Ritenbaugh, using three consecutive Psalms (22-24), affirms that Jesus Christ was the antitype, perfectly fulfilling the Old Testament types, slain as the Lamb of God on Passover, Nisan 14, resurrected with the cutting of the wavesheaf at the conclusion of the Sabbath, and ascended to His Father at the time of the waving of the sheaf.
+Jesus perfectly fulfilled the Old Testament types, slain as the Passover Lamb, resurrected with the cutting of the wavesheaf, and ascended to His Father at the time of the waving of the sheaf.

 Ronny Graham, cuing in on Psalm 23, reflects on the many uses of the term "table," in noun and adjective form.
 Perhaps the most frequent uses of the term table signify a venue for fellowship, a place of honor, and a place for dining.
 In scripture. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.